lidofinance/solido-sdk/packages/banner/readme.md

-# Lido on Solana - Frontend SDK
+# Lido on Solana - Frontend SDK, Banner integration

 ### About us